 An investment in our children's education is an investment in our country's future.
 The importance of providing our children the best possible education cannot be overstated, especially as so many Americans battle economic hardship.
 That’s why I have made modernizing and improving our school system a top priority during my time in Congress.

 American leadership abroad is more necessary than ever due to a complex global landscape, evolving national security threats, and political instability around the globe.
+Whether in Syria, Ukraine, Western Europe or Israel, the evolving nature of our international relations requires us to continuously reevaluate what measures are necessary to really keep America safe.

 Since coming to Congress in 2009, I have been a strong supporter of policies that will improve the overall health of my constituents.
 This includes supporting the Affordable Care Act, advocating for robust biomedical research funding and protecting Medicare for seniors.